chisumo2016/renting-office-app/reservation.md

 [x]Show hidden and unapproved office when filtering by `user_id` and the auth matches the user so hosts can see all their listings

+## Office Photos

+[ ] Attach photos to offices endpoint

+[ ] Allow choosing a photo to become the featured photo

+[ ] Deleting a photo

+- Must have at least one photo if it's approved

+#TODO
+[x] Delete all images when deleting an office
+[ ] Use the default disk to store images so it's easier to switch tp different drivers in production [ ] Switch to Sunctum guard
+[] use keyed implicit binding in the office image routes so laravel scopes to the office that image belongs to [tweet]

 ## List Reservations Endpoint

 [ ] Must be authenticated  & email verified

 [ ] Token (if exists) must allow `reservations.show`

 [ ] Can only list their own reservations or reservations on their officess